Who will Hurricanes face in Eastern Conference Final?

 Who will Hurricanes play in Eastern Conference Final?

-The Hurricanes will face either the Florida Panthers or Toronto Maple Leafs in the Eastern Conference Final.
-Florida leads the best-of-7 second-round series against Toronto 3-1 entering Game 5 on Friday night back in Toronto.
-The Panthers have not reached the Eastern Conference Final since 1996, when they advanced to the Stanley Cup Final and lost to the Detroit Red Wings.
-The Maple Leafs haven’t reach the conference final since 2002, when they lost to the Hurricanes.
+The Hurricanes will face the Florida Panthers in the Eastern Conference Final, with the winner advancing to the 2023 Stanley Cup Final.
+Florida defeated Toronto in the best-of-7 second-round series after winning in overtime Game 5 back in Toronto.
+This is the Panthers’ first Eastern Conference Final since 1996 when they advanced to the Stanley Cup Final and lost to the Detroit Red Wings.